Checklist for installing update 1706 for Configuration Manager

 If you use NLB clusters for software update points, use Windows PowerShell to remove the NLB cluster.
-For more information, see Plan for software updates in System Center Configuration Manager.
+For more information, see Plan for software updates.

 Disable all site maintenance tasks at each site for the duration of the update installation on that site:

 Before you install the update, disable any site maintenance task that might run during the time the update process is active.
 This includes but is not limited to the following: